FooSoft/vim-argwrap/README.md

 ### Installation and Usage ###

-1. Clone or otherwise download the *vim-argwrap* extension from the [GitHub](https://github.com/FooSoft/vim-argwrap).
+1. Clone or otherwise download the *vim-argwrap* extension from [GitHub](https://github.com/FooSoft/vim-argwrap).
 If you are using [pathogen](https://github.com/tpope/vim-pathogen) for plugin management (you should) you can clone the repository directly to your bundle directory:

     `git clone https://github.com/FooSoft/vim-argwrap ~/.vim/bundle/vim-argwrap`